shankha06/enigma-engines/README.md

 ## 📝 License

-This project is licensed under the terms of the [MIT License](LICENSE).
+This project is licensed under the terms of the [GNU Public License](LICENSE).
 You are free to use, modify, and distribute this code as long as you comply with the license terms.

 ---